GTNewHorizons/GTFHSU/README.md

-GTFHSU
+GTSU
 ====

-GregTech F*ng Huge Storage Unit

-Based on the awesome mod AFSU from xbony2, converted to GregTech energy system for GT5, to add the missing simple EnergyBuffer Blocks for all Voltage Tiers, and the missing IDSU
+Based on the awesome mod from xbony2 (AFSU), added all the tiers for GregTech machines, and increased the amount of EU that can be stored to... a lot.